ReactiveMutator/duna/README.md

 ## Fibonacci example

 Multithreading is not a cure-all for performance problems.
 But in case of long lasting tasks it can improve a situation significantly.
 Below are simple examples based on Fibonacci sequence.
-Measures were taken on 4 core AMD A8-4500M APU.
+Measures were taken on 4 core AMD A8-4500M APU, 16GB DDR3, Arch Linux 1.4, 64-bit.
 As expected, the most performant code is the most straitforward: a mutable approach.
 But when time comes to latency, multithreading thrives.
 So that, a thread pool consisted of 3 Vars outperforms mutable variables and the fourth example is three times faster than third.

 ### No latency